Top 12 Database Designer Skills to Put on Your Resume

 9. Microsoft SQL Server

-Microsoft SQL Server is a relational database management system (RDBMS) designed to store, manipulate, and manage data using SQL (Structured Query Language).
-It provides comprehensive tools for database design, including schema creation, data integration, and ensuring data integrity and security.
+Microsoft SQL Server is a relational database management system designed to store, manipulate, and secure data, with rich tooling for design, integration, and analytics.

 Why It's Important